ycatsh/boring-fox/README.md

 ### Tab based bookmarks
 ![1](https://github.com/user-attachments/assets/b0207ce3-d3fd-4f9f-b3cb-752f800c5391)
 <br>
 Organize your several bookmarks efficiently via tabs.
-To customize your bookmarks, open `bookmarks.json` and edit the links as required.
+To customize your bookmarks, open `scripts/tabs.js` and edit the links as required.
+The bookmarks are formatted in json format in the file for easy modification.

 <br>